-It’s a ski underpass below Hudson Bay Mountain Road, near Smithers, and it provides safe passage for cross-country skiers.
+This ski underpass, located below Hudson Bay Mountain Road, near Smithers provides safe passage for cross-country skiers.
 The tunnel links the Bulkley Valley Nordic Centre lodge and parking lot with dog trails and a big network of easy ski trails on the other side of Hudson Bay Mountain Road.

 Previously, families with children and four-legged companions (which can sometimes be unruly when revved up about outdoor fun), had to cross over the road which is driven by downhill skiers headed to and from Hudson Bay Mountain, and numerous logging trucks delivering lumber to local saw mills.
 Now skiers and motorists can all travel to their destinations more safely.

-This summer, the 22.5-metre- long precast concrete box culvert underpass was designed and installed, and now it’s in service for the ski season.
-The Bulkley Valley Cross Country Ski Club says it will experiment with lighting and placing snow in the underpass, and consider including the trails on the other side of the road, in races and events.
+The 22.5-metre- long precast concrete box culvert underpass is now in service during ski season and the Bulkley Valley Cross Country Ski Club says it will experiment with lighting and placing snow in the underpass, and consider including the trails on the other side of the road, in races and events.
 The volunteer-run club hosts local, provincial and national Nordic races, provincial-level biathlon races, fun days for kids, elementary school races, a ski marathon and a team relay to fundraise for charities.

 The ski underpass at Hudson Bay Mountain Road is among almost 30 community safety enhancement projects completed this year.
 Other enhancements include intersection improvements, inlaid pavement marking, street lighting, acceleration and deceleration lanes, pedestrian lights, bus pullouts and speed-reader boards.
 The projects were chosen in consultation with local governments and law enforcement, to benefit recreational and commercial traffic, local residents, commuters and cyclists.
 And now, even skiers!